GoogleCloudDataproc/initialization-actions/rapids/README.md

 ### Run Dask RAPIDS workload

-Once the cluster has been created, the Dask scheduler listens for workers on port `8786`, and its status dashboard is on port `8787` on the Dataproc master node.
+Once the cluster has been created, if using `standalone` mode, the Dask scheduler listens for workers on port `8786`, and its status dashboard is on port `8787` on the Dataproc master node.
 These ports can be changed by modifying the `install_systemd_dask_service` function in the initialization action script.

 To connect to the Dask web interface, you will need to create an SSH tunnel as described in the